FawcettB98/Milk_Futures/README.md

 This plot shows the actual prices against the predicted prices, along with a margin of error for the predictions.

+The y-axis is the normalized price (converted to a number between 1 and 0), and the x-axis is the number of weeks since 12-04-2016

 The final average accuracy turns out to be about 63%.
 This is roughly 10% better than the baseline accuracy.

 ## Conclusion
 Market prices are notoriously difficult to predict.
 The use of machine learning models like LSTM Networks can help give a prediction of the future movement of the prices.

 ## Next Steps
-Additional steps could include finding more variables that may help predict the movement of Milk Futures prices.
-These may include feed prices and weather data.
+Additional steps include finding more variables that may help predict the movement of Milk Futures prices.
+Among these are feed prices and weather data.